Oyeniran2308/INHIT-NIG.-LTD/README.md

 ### [Business Insight](business-insight)
 ### [Conclusion](conclusion)
 ## INTRODUCTION
-This project is set to analyse the sales performance for **Inhit.
-Nig Ltd** 🏢 across the state, region, and also to examine the organisation line of business performance with the highest unit sold and revenue generated.
+This project aims to analyze the sales performance of **Inhit.
+Nig Ltd** 🏢 across various states and regions.
+It also aims to evaluate the organization's business line performance, focusing on the highest units sold and revenue generated.
 ## Datasets
-The Dataset used is a secondary data given by my facilitator 👨 ***(Mr. David)*** to draw business insight for the company.
+The Dataset used is a secondary data given by my tutor 👨 ***(Mr. David)*** to draw business insight for the company.
 ## Tools Used
 **Excel** was used to carry out both cleaning and visualization of this project.
 The use of Pivot table are used to get the chart which interpret the data according to Pivot fields.
 ## Method and Steps